nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ## Type

 CKB provides a type system for cells and users can define their own types.
-With the type system, we can define different structure of common knowledge and their corresponding validation rules.
+With the type system, we can define different structures of common knowledge and their corresponding validation rules.

 To define a new cell type we must specify two essential components: